 Comprised of floor plates stacked at striking angles, all can be considered feats of modern architecture that re-imagine how we think about space, structure and style.

-From New York to the Georgian capital of Tbilisi, view the slideshow to go behind of the façade of these unique buildings.
+From New York to the Georgian capital of Tbilisi, view the slideshow to go behind the façade of these unique buildings.

 56 Leonard Street, New York, US